-Deposit betas (what percentage in rates financial institutions pass on to customers) have been slow to follow the increase in benchmark rates, but deposit pricing pressure is expected to intensify as customer expectations shift and competition increases.
+Share/deposit betas (what percentage in rates financial institutions pass on to customers) have been slow to follow the increase in benchmark rates but pricing pressure is expected to intensify as customer expectations shift and competition increases.

 Profitability and efficiency ratios improved during the third quarter.
+The increase in noninterest expense and decline in noninterest income were offset by the momentous growth in net interest income quarter-over-quarter.
-Noninterest expense nudged higher, and noninterest income ticked down quarter-over-quarter.
-Fee generated income sources continue to face headwinds as mortgage activity slows and overdraft/nonsufficient fund fees are reduced or lowered due to competitive pressures.

-Aggregate provisions picked up, reaching an eight-quarter high.
-Quite a few institutions reporting no provision reversed course and returned to reserve building mode in the most recent quarter.
+Fee generated income sources are expected to face headwinds as mortgage activity slows and overdraft/nonsufficient fund fees are reduced or lowered due to competitive pressures.
+Aggregate provisions picked up slightly, reaching a seven-quarter high.
+Fewer institutions reported no provision in the most recent quarter as some institutions reversed course and returned to reserve building mode.

 Asset quality positions remain healthy, and current loan loss reserves remain sufficient.
 It is widely believed that the unprecedented fiscal support received by households during the pandemic prevented a stressed credit event.
 Although there have been few tangible signs of weakening credit positions, an uncertain and unpredictable economic outlook is expected to spark a return to higher provision levels and reserve build.